List of Stargate SG-1 characters: Thor

 Thor, voiced by Michael Shanks (seasons 1–8, 10) – The Supreme Commander of the Asgard Fleet.
 SG-1 first encounter him as a Viking holographic recording (played by Mark Gibbon) on the planet Cimmeria in "Thor's Hammer".
 They meet the real Thor one season later when they enlist him to save Cimmeria from Heru-ur's invasion.
-After O'Neill manages to make friendly contact with the Asgard in their galaxy.
-Thor includes Earth in the Protected Planets Treaty to safeguard it from a direct Goa'uld attack.
-Late in season 3, SG-1 helps to destroy Thor's ship, the Beliskner, which has been overtaken by the Replicators, in "Nemesis".
+After O'Neill manages to make friendly contact with the Asgard in their galaxy, Thor includes Earth in the Protected Planets Treaty to safeguard it from a direct Goa'uld attack.
+Late in season 3, SG-1 helps to destroy Thor's ship, the Beliskner, which had been overtaken by the Replicators, in "Nemesis".
 Impressed by SG-1's primitive but effective tactics, Thor requests SG-1 to help fight the Replicators in his Asgard homeworld soon after, in "Small Victories" Anubis captures Thor and probes his mind for Asgard technology, and Thor's body lapses into a coma in "Revelations".
 SG-1 retrieve Thor's consciousness from the ship's database a while later, and transfer it into a new body.

 Thor asks for SG-1's assistance after his people's plan to trap the Replicators inside a time-dilation field on the planet Halla backfired.
-Thor personally makes an appearance at a secret meeting between the permanent members of Earth's UN Security Council taking place in the Pentagon, to ensure the SGC retains control over the Earth Stargate.
+Thor personally makes an appearance at a secret meeting between the permanent members of Earth's UN Security Council taking place in the Pentagon, to ensure that SGC retains control over the Earth Stargate.
 As the time-dilation device on Halla cannot keep the Replicators bottled up forever, Thor collapses Halla's sun into a black hole, but some Replicators escape.
 Some weeks later, Thor and Carter modify their Replicator Disruptor, but as the Replicators quickly adapt, they use the Dakara superweapon to destroy all Replicators in one strike.
 Thor gets a new clone body soon after.
 Thor summons the Odyssey to the Asgard homeworld Orilla and installs the entire knowledge base of the Asgard race on the ship.
 As attempts to save the Asgard civilization from their genetic difficulties have failed, he informs Lt.
 Col. Carter that the Asgard consider people of Earth the fifth race, heirs first to the Ancients and now the Asgard, and that it is their turn to safeguard the future.
 Thor perishes along with the rest of the Asgard race when their planet self-destructs before the Ori can attack.
-Carter later programs the Asgard data core's interface to look and behave like Thor, but admits that it isn't the same as talking to the god that became her friend.
+Carter later programs the Asgard data core's interface to look and behave like Thor, but admits that it is not the same as talking to the god that became her friend.

-Thor originally speaks slower in the first season, but Michael Shanks, who voiced him since the beginning, joked that he is not getting paid by the hour but by the amount of dialog, when commenting on the increased dialog speed in later episodes.
+Thor originally speaks more slowly in the first season, but Michael Shanks, who voiced him since the beginning, joked that he was not getting paid by the hour but by the amount of dialog, when he commented on the increased dialog speed in later episodes.
 As the Thor puppet is able neither to walk nor stand, the puppet is often put in a chair.